 “Since the Civil War, federal law has allowed people to sue government officials, including the police, for violating their constitutional rights.
 But in recent years, the Supreme Court has erected a shield of immunity for police and said officers may not be sued unless victims can point to a nearly identical shooting that had been deemed unconstitutionally excessive in a previous decision.”

-Since Chief Dotson’s tenure began in 2012, all but two fatalities were black.
+Between 2012 when Chief Dotson’s tenure began and the end of 2017, all but two fatalities from St. Louis police shootings were black.*

 Police are not judge, jury & executioner.
 Even if committing an illegal act, a person has constitutionally protected rights that cannot be abused.
 One of those rights is the right to due process.